 “Contactless festival” is the working title for TicketCo’s upcoming news for the festival season 2020 – a payment solution that eliminates top-up of cashfree cards or apps without loss of customer data, and a card reader that runs offline if the network is down or the 4G-net is overcharged.

-“Killing cashless is another term we are playing around with this autumn, and that is highly descriptive for our plans.
+“Killing the cashless cards” is another term we are playing around with this autumn, and that is highly descriptive for our plans.
 We are developing something far better, and we will launch our new payment solution in the springtime,” said TicketCo CEO Kaare Bottolfsen.

 “We have just started to communicate this solution in customer meetings, and our impression is that we are hitting the bullseye amongst the festival organisers.
 The existing TicketCo Wallet app is running smooth, but it demands that the festival goers top up before purchasing, and it is rather time consuming at our end when it comes to refunds.
 With contactless payments everything will be easier,” adds TicketCo’s UK Country Manager, David Kenny.